Updated on January 6, 2020 by Asher Fergusson

 - The essay must be written in grammatically correct English.

 - All essays must be 100% original.
 You acknowledge that your essay once submitted becomes property of Asher & Lyric and may be posted on their blog and social media accounts.
-Additionally, if you are the winner of the scholarship, you must be willing to document your study abroad experience with one unique 1,000-word essay which will include photos (at least one selfie), and you must be okay with it being owned by and shared on the Asher & Lyric blog.

 - Asher & Lyric will personally review all applications.
 They will select one winner and one runner-up per semester based upon the most interesting, compelling, deserving and well-written essay submitted by the deadline.
 Their decision will be made by the award date and will be final.

 - This scholarship award must be used solely for study abroad expenses.
 The winner will be responsible for any applicable taxes.
 The winner must also provide a completed W-9 form (per tax law) in order to receive the $1800 check in the mail.

 The winning applicant will receive an email notification each semester on or before the award dates above.
 We will also add their name to the list below.

 Spring 2020 Winner – Avani Fachon (University of Colorado, Boulder)

 Avani from the University of Colorado, Boulder who is studying for one semester in Iquitos, Peru.

 Sandrine from Michigan State University who is studying for one semester in Guatemala.

 Fall 2019 Winner – Musaab Froukh (University of Illinois at Chicago)